revswrld/AD-Lab/README.md

 </p>

 <h2>Summary</h2>
-In this lab, you created a functional Microsoft Active Directory domain controller with virtualization.
-You set up a domain controller, configured network adapters, installed and configured services such as DHCP, created users, added users to groups, and joined a workstation to the domain.
+In this lab, I created a functional Microsoft Active Directory domain controller with virtualization.
+I set up a domain controller, configured network adapters, installed and configured services such as DHCP, created users, added users to groups, and joined a workstation to the domain.

 </div>